Athulv1/maruti/README.md

 - Ensure the video format is supported
 - Check if opencv-python is installed correctly

+**No audio alert (Use Case 2)**:
+- Check if `violation_alert.wav` exists
+- Run `python create_alert_sound.py` to generate it
+- Verify system audio is not muted
+- Check "Enable Audio Alert" is checked
+- **For headless/server systems**: Audio may not work without sound card
+  - The app will still detect violations and save screenshots
+  - Visual alerts (red boxes and counter) will still work
+  - Consider using a system with audio output for alerts

+**YOLO model not loading (Use Case 2)**:
+- First run will download the model automatically
+- Requires internet connection for initial download
+- Model will be cached for future use

+## Project Applications

-## Future Enhancements (Use Cases 2 & 3)
+## Future Enhancements (Use Case 3)

-This is the first use case.
-Additional features will be added:
+This project currently implements two use cases:
+- ✅ Use Case 1: Face Detection & Recognition
-- Use Case 2: TBD
+- ✅ Use Case 2: Mobile Phone Violation Detection
-- Use Case 3: TBD
+- ⏳ Use Case 3: TBD

 ## License